FHachez/obsidian-convert-url-to-iframe/README.md

 To install this plugin, download zip archive from GitHub releases page.
 Extract the archive into <vault>/.obsidian/plugins.

 # Change log
+## 0.5.0
+- Always allow full screen for the iframe.
+In the future it will be an option

 ## 0.4.0
 - Instead of doing a custom mapping to embed for YouTube, we now rely on the OEmbed standard.
 Thanks to https://www.npmjs.com/package/oembed-parser